 How to cook Cicerchie

-Chock full of vitamins, minerals like phosphorus and calcium, and fibers, it is no surprise that Cicerchie used to be called “the meat of peasants”.
-They are a wild variety of chickpeas, very similar both in taste and shape, with a stronger personality and more earthy and rich notes.
+Cicerchie are chock full of vitamins, minerals like phosphorus and calcium, and fiber.
+It’s no surprise that Cicerchie used to be called “the meat of peasants”!
+In fact, they’re a wild variety of chickpea.
+They’re very similar both in taste and shape, but with a stronger personality.
+Cicerchie have an earthier, richer flavor.

-We love Cicerchie for a twist on pasta e fagioli, in warm soups and stews alongside other beans + grains, or simply on a slice of toasted bread with an abundant drizzle of Umbrian, intense EVOO (talking about you, Frantoio Gaudenzi Quinta Luna!).
+We love Cicerchie for a twist on pasta e fagioli or in warm soups and stews alongside other beans + grains.
+They’re also delicious simply on a slice of toasted bread with an abundant drizzle of Umbrian, intense EVOO.
+We’re looking at you, Frantoio Gaudenzi Quinta Luna!

 Ingredients